Bovada Review & Bonus Codes 2021

 But as we’ve already mentioned, there’s plenty of reports of Bovada’s customer support being great until there’s an issue with withdrawal or being limited.
 We’d be failing in this Bovada review if we didn’t call attention to that as well.

+As seen in both our Is Fun88 reliable? and Is Pots of Luck reliable? guides, licensing and security is a very important part of our provider reviews.
 There is NO licensing information to be found at Bovada.
 That’s right.
 No licensing information at all.
 When you ask customer support, you get this: ‘Bovada.lv considers its online gaming services to be legal under international law and fully complies with the rules and regulations imposed by the online gaming industry.’
 Yes, that was all we could get from them.

 So this is a Costa Rican based betting site operating in the USA, meaning it’s not subject to US laws covering sportsbooks and betting.
 So unlike US-based casinos, there’s no state licence required.
 Now that, to us, doesn’t exactly feel like you’re going to have anywhere to go to if and when you have issues with Bovada.